Super Bowl Betting Line History

 Below is a break down of all four divisions in both the AFC and NFC conferences.

-Knowing the Pittsburgh Steelers and New England Patriots both have six Super Bowl victories, the AFC North and AFC East are expected to lead this breakdown.
+The Pittsburgh Steelers and New England Patriots are tied for the most victories in Super Bowl history.
+Thus, the AFC North and AFC East lead this breakdown.

-While the East Division has nine wins, the North comes in with 8 but a much better record at 8-4.
+The AFC East has nine Super Bowl wins, but the AFC North has a better record by percentage at 8-4.

-It shouldn't come as a suprise to see the NFC East as the top division in the NFC since they're the only group to have three teams with multiple championships.
+It's no surprise to see the NFC East as the top division.
+The NFC East is the only division to have four teams with multiple championships.

 - Dallas Cowboys (5)